Key takeaways

 - Peeling or flaky skin

-Candida can also run rampant in the mouth, causing an infection called oral thrush.
-These infections typically cause redness or soreness in and around the mouth, a loss of taste, white lesions, difficulty swallowing, or a cottony sensation in the mouth.
+Candida can also affect the mouth, causing an infection called oral thrush.
+These infections typically cause redness or soreness in and around the mouth, changes in taste, white patches on the tongue, difficulty swallowing, or a cottony sensation in the mouth.

 What male yeast infection creams are available?